sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## Berries and Blades

-Ram found Surpanakha crushing blackberries between her fingers.
+Back in Ayodhya, Ram found Surpanakha crushing blackberries between her fingers.
 The dark juice seeped down her wrists, staining her skin like old blood—an echo of the queen’s handkerchief, pressed tight in memory.
 The scent was sharp, sour, like secrets rotting beneath the surface.

 Luv’s sword struck the bush.
 A thorn tore his palm.
 He didn’t flinch.